 Only an administrator can change the standardized SQL setting for an ArcGIS Server site.
 ArcGIS Online uses standardized SQL queries only.

 Query only feature layers from map image layers

 If you have published map image layers (map services) but want to enable feature access to the data for analysis or query, you can add individual sublayers from the map image layer to your ArcGIS Pro map.
 You can add these layers the same way you add a sublayer from a web feature layer (feature service); however, when you add map image layer sublayers, the data is not editable.
 This allows read-only feature access to the data without the need to publish a noneditable feature service.

 To add individual sublayers, double-click to expand and browse the map image layer.

 For a layer to be considered time enabled for use in ArcGIS Pro (for example, the time slider is available), time properties for your temporal layer must be time enabled on the feature service layer during or after publishing.

 Coordinated universal time (UTC) is nearly equivalent with the current time at Earth's prime meridian (zero degrees longitude), located near Greenwich, England, and is a more precise successor of Greenwich Mean Time (GMT).

-Feature services can be configured to have either preferred time zones or unknown time zones.
+You can configure feature services to have either preferred time zones or unknown time zones.

 When a service has a preferred time zone defined, all date values in the data will be presented in the preferred time zone.
 This means that for display, query, or editing, you will work in the preferred time zone only.
 When a service has an unknown time zone, there is no translation on the server reading the data from the data source.
 Therefore, ArcGIS Pro will not perform any translation for display, query, or editing.